Agriculture Use Value

 When do Roll-Back Taxes apply to Agricultural Use?

 When real property which is in agricultural use and is being valued, assessed, and taxed under the provisions of this article, is applied to another use other than agricultural, it shall be subject to additional taxes, hereinafter referred to as roll-back taxes, in the amount equal to the difference, if any, between the taxes payable on the basis of the agricultural use valuation and assessment, and the taxes that would have been paid had the property been taxed at the market value appraisal and 6% assessment ratio.
-The roll-back can be applied to the property for the current tax year (the year of change in use) and each of the five tax years immediately preceding the year of change in use.
+The roll-back can be applied to the property for the current tax year (the year of change in use) and each of the three tax years immediately preceding the year of change in use.
 (South Carolina Code 12-43-220(d)(4)).